melles1991/usecuewebsite/_posts/2016-04-21-two-viewports-to-rule-them-all.md

 > "After 14h straight I think it’s time I call it a day… responsive design is hard"

 I found the above quote on Twitter.
 Do you feel the same?
 Try this technique!
 It will change your perspective.
+Because&nbsp;this technique allows&nbsp;you to make ANY website responsive in less than 3 hours.

-Feeling fancy?
+TIP: Feeling fancy?
 Add an in-between version for portrait tablets.
-Know that using this technique&nbsp;you can make ANY website responsive in less than 3 hours.